zenml-io/zenml/examples/tekton_pipelines_orchestration/README.md

 ### 🏁 See the Tekton Pipelines UI locally

-To get the Tektopn Pipelines UI endpoint, we can use the following command:
+To get the Tekton Pipelines UI endpoint, we can use the following command:

 ```bash
 kubectl get ingress -n tekton-pipelines  -o jsonpath='{.items[0].spec.rules[0].host}'